cracker0dks/whiteboard/README.md

 - title => Change the name of the Browser Tab
 - randomid => if set to true, a random whiteboardId will be generated if not given aswell

-## REST API

-You can fully control the whiteboard through a REST API.
-Explore and test the API for your server version by surfing to: `[yourRootWhiteboardUrl]/apidoc/index.html`
-You can see the API for the Demowhiteboard here: [DemoAPI](https://cloud13.de/testwhiteboard/apidoc/index.html)

-Note: This API is pretty new, so be sure to use the latest Whiteboard version.

 ## Configuration

 Many settings of this project can be set using a simple `yaml` file, to change some behaviors or tweak performances.